 Quick Answer

-The official English site says Memories are items dropped by monsters or found during expeditions, each with unique stats and abilities that can even change how you approach a fight.
-Game8 and Gamerch add the practical rules new players need most: characters can equip multiple Memories, colored slots matter, and not every Memory deserves early upgrade materials.
+Memories are support pieces that add stats and abilities to your setup.
+They can come from monster drops or expedition rewards, and characters can equip multiple Memories as more slots open.
 The clean rule is simple: equip broad-value Memories first, chase color matches second, and save rank-up resources for the line that actually supports your main weapon.

 Fill slots as they open